javiearth/git-course/git-course.md

 Git has taken a snapshop of your project.
 If you run the `git status` command again you'll see there are no changes to save in your git repository, it is up to date.

-Let's practice a bit more, write a recipe in recipes.md and save the file (copy the Spanish omelette recipe from [example-recipes.md](https://github.com/javiearth/git-course/blob/main/example-recipes.md) I've created).
+Let's practice a bit more, write a recipe in recipes.md and save the file (copy the Spanish omelette recipe from [example-recipes.md](https://github.com/javiearth/git-course/blob/main/example-recipes.md)).

 Run `$ git status` again.
 You'll see the same as before, because we have modified 'recipes.md' again.